 We add to the literature studying the importance of occupations, tasks, skills, and distributional statistics for wage differences.
-To the best of our knowledge, this is the first paper that applies this approach specifically on refugee immigrants.
+To the best of our knowledge, this is the first article that applies this approach specifically on refugee immigrants.
 We also contribute by considering heterogeneity among refugee workers depending on cultural distances and time of arrival.
-As a unique advantage, our administrative data allows us to control not only for extensive individual characteristics but also for firm-specific factors and the place of living.
+As a unique advantage, our administrative data allow us to control not only for extensive individual characteristics but also for firm-specific factors and the place of living.
 From the full population of refugees being granted asylum in Sweden, we select our study sample based on age, arrival period, and region of origin.

 As background for our empirical analysis, we provide a brief overview of the institutional framework covering refugee immigration to Sweden.
 Of Sweden's population, one in five people was born abroad, and roughly half of them are refugees.
 The five most common countries of birth are Syria, Iraq, Finland, Poland, and Iran.
 In the 1970s, Sweden introduced an establishment program open to newly arrived immigrants between the ages of 20 and 65 who have been granted residence permits as refugees, resettled refugees, persons in need of protection, or as close relatives of someone in one of these categories.
 Participants in the program receive a limited allowance to cover their living expenses, well below the minimum wage in the labor market.
-The stated aim of the program is that migrants should "learn Swedish, find a job, and become self-sufficient as quickly as possible".
+The stated aim of the program is that migrants should "learn Swedish, find a job, and become self-sufficient as quickly as possible."
 In contrast to other European countries, Sweden does not impose any employment ban that prevents asylum seekers from entering the local labor market with a waiting period upon arrival.
 There are no geographical restrictions regarding where refugees can look for jobs.
-The Swedish open labor market entry policy avoids long-term employment delays of refugees that can be observed for other European countries, like Denmark (Hvidtfeldt, et al. 2018).
+The Swedish open labor market entry policy avoids long-term employment delays for refugees that can be observed in other European countries, such as Denmark (Hvidtfeldt, Schultz-Nielsen, Tekin, and Fosgerau 2018).

-&lt;sup>1 See https://ec.europa.eu/migrant-integration/country-governance/governance/sweden\en, retrieved on 29 November 2023.
+&lt;sup>1See https://ec.europa.eu/migrant-integration/country-governance/governance/sweden\en, accessed November 29, 2023.

-The average employment rate among refugees and their relatives aged 20-64 amounted to almost 60% in the year 2019, which is somewhat higher than the average for refugees in the EU.
+The average employment rate among refugees and their relatives aged 20-64 amounted to almost 60% in the year 2019, which is somewhat higher than the average for refugees in the European Union.
 The corresponding figure for other foreign-born migrants was 77%, compared to the internationally very high employment rate of 86% among the native-born.
-Similar to many other countries, the employment of refugees converges towards the rest of the population over time.
-While the employment rate among refugee immigrants who have lived in Sweden for 0-9 years was 56% for men and 30% for women in 2019, it increased to around 80% for both men and women 20 years after arrival.
-Notable is the large share of refugees staying in the host country for at least 10 years: 97% among women and 94% among men.
-The corresponding figure for the entire EU was below 60% in 2014.
+Similar to many other countries, the employment of refugees converges toward the rest of the population over time.
+While the employment rate among refugee immigrants who have lived in Sweden for 0-9 years was 56% for men and 30% for women in 2019, it increased to approximately 80% for both men and women 20 years after arrival.
+The large share of refugees staying in the host country for at least 10 years is notable: The rate is 97% among women and 94% among men.
+The corresponding figure for the entire European Union was below 60% in 2014.